uncharted-distil/simon/README.md

 `python3 main_train_on_faker_data.py --data_count 500 --data_cols 1000 --nb_epoch 20 --nullpct .1 --batch_size 32`

 A pretrained model is also included if one wants to proceed to performing semantic classification in predict mode (--no_train flag).
 Use the following command to generate some fake data and classify it using the included pretrained model (be sure to set checkpoint_dir to pretrained_models/ in script first, if not already set to it).
+This will classify into one of the base categories.

-`python3 main_train_on_faker_data.py --data_count 1000 --data_cols 10 --nullpct .1 --no_train --config text-class.20-0.38.pkl`
+`python3 main_train_on_faker_data.py --data_count 1000 --data_cols 10 --nullpct .1 --no_train --config Base.pkl`

 The following command will evaluate the same model on a prespecified dataset and print a comparison of hand-labeled to predicted classes.